Mittal-Malankiya/meet/REARME.md

 ## User Stories

+### Filter Events by City

-1. **Filter Events by City**: As a user, I want to filter events by city so that I can easily see a list of events taking place in a specific city.
+As a user, I want to filter events by city so that I can easily see a list of events taking place in a specific city.

+### Show/Hide Event Details

-2. **Show/Hide Event Details**: As a user, I want to have control over the amount of information displayed for each event, allowing me to show or hide event details as needed.
+As a user, I want to have control over the amount of information displayed for each event, allowing me to show or hide event details as needed.

+### Specify Number of Events

-3. **Specify Number of Events**: As a user, I want to be able to specify the number of events I want to see, enabling me to quickly find and browse through a manageable list of events without feeling overwhelmed.
+As a user, I want to be able to specify the number of events I want to see, enabling me to quickly find and browse through a manageable list of events without feeling overwhelmed.

+### Offline Access

-4. **Offline Access**: As a user, I want to be able to use the app when offline so that I can access the events list and related information at all times, even without an internet connection.
+As a user, I want to be able to use the app when offline so that I can access the events list and related information at all times, even without an internet connection.

-5. **Add Shortcut to Home Screen**: As a user, I want to be able to add a shortcut to the app on my device's home screen for easy access, enhancing convenience and usability.
+### Add Shortcut to Home Screen

+As a user, I want to be able to add a shortcut to the app on my device's home screen for easy access, enhancing convenience and usability.

-6. **Visualize Event Details with Charts**: As a user, I want to see visual representations (charts) of event details so that I can better understand the data associated with events and make informed decisions.
+### Visualize Event Details with Charts

+As a user, I want to see visual representations (charts) of event details so that I can better understand the data associated with events and make informed decisions.

+### Expand Event Details for More Information

-7. **expands event details for more information**: As a user, I want to expand event details,So that I can access additional information such as event description, location, and time.
+As a user, I want to expand event details so that I can access additional information such as event description, location, and time.

 ## Filter Events by City